 Pattaya, however, is best known as Thailand’s “wreck-diving capital.”
-With four shipwrecks in 20-31 meters of water, the city is the only place in Thailand where recreational divers can experience wreck-diving every day of the week.
-The newest wreck, the HTMS Pethra, lies just 50 minutes off shore at Koh Larn.
-The 2006 HTMS Kood lays at Koh Sak, just 40 minutes from shore, the 2003 HTMS Khram rests off Koh Phai, one of Pattaya’s “Far Islands,” and the storied Hardeep wreck is in Samae San, a 45-minute drive south from Pattaya.
+With three shipwrecks in 26-31 meters of water, the city is the only place in Thailand where recreational divers can experience wreck-diving every day of the week.
+The newest wreck, the HTMS Kood, lies just 40 minutes off shore, while the 2003 HTMS Khram rests off Koh Phai, one of Pattaya’s “Far Islands,” and the storied Hardeep wreck is in Samae San, a 45-minute drive south from Pattaya.

 The other great advantages Pattaya has are ease and convenience.
 Pattaya is the closest dive destination to Bangkok, home to the country’s major international airport and draw to the most tourists.
 Many Bangkok residents and vacationers come to Pattaya in the morning and are back in The Big Mango by sunset.